-- 6.5.6.2.2 Compliance with the alternative mass emission limit rate standard is demonstrated if the threerun average mass emission rate determined from testing using Method 306 in Appendix A of 40 CFR Part 63 is less than or equal to the maximum allowable mass emission rate (MAMER) calculated from equation (6-10) of this regulation. - 6.5.6.3 Procedures for calculating the maximum allowable mass emission rate for owners or operators who choose to meet the mass emission rate standard in 6.3.3.2.2.5 of this regulation on and after September 19, 2014. - 6.5.6.3.1 The owner or operator of an existing enclosed hard chromium electroplating tank that is an affected source who chooses to meet the mass emission rate standard in 6.3.3.2.2.5 of this regulation shall determine compliance by not allowing the mass rate of total chromium in the exhaust gas stream discharged to the atmosphere to exceed the maximum allowable mass emission rate (MAMER) calculated using equation 6-11, if the existing enclosed hard chromium electroplating tank had an initial startup after December 16, 1993 or is located at a large, hard chromium electroplating facility:
+- 6.5.6 Compliance provisions for the mass emission rate standard for enclosed hard chromium electroplating tanks. - 6.5.6.1 Procedures for calculating the maximum allowable mass emission rate for owners or operators who choose to meet the mass emission rate standard in 6.3.3.2.1.5 of this regulation prior to September 19, 2014. - 6.5.6.1.1 The owner or operator of an existing enclosed hard chromium electroplating tank that is an affected source who chooses to meet the mass emission rate standard in 6.3.3.2.1.5 of this regulation shall determine compliance by not allowing the mass rate of total chromium in the exhaust gas stream discharged to the atmosphere to exceed the maximum allowable mass emission rate (MAMER) calculated using equation 6-9, if the existing enclosed hard chromium electroplating tank had an initial startup after December 16, 1993 or is located at a large, hard chromium electroplating facility: